maithilee/StaffPicksChallenge/README.md

 # StaffPicksChallenge
 1. Clone this repository.
-2. To train the model, run
+2. To train the model, run command, python buildModel.py
-      python buildModel.py

-    To test the model, run
+    To test the model, run command,
       python test2.py <clip_id>
 3. To run the Django web server, from your current working directory where this repo has been cloned, run the following command,